Top-down parsing with Earley

 def is_completion_of(self, other: 'EarleyChartEntry') -> bool:

-"""Check if this entry completes another entry
+"""Check whether this completed entry satisfies another entry's expectation.

 Parameters